MileHacker Logo

 • Major credit card in the renter's name.

-• Minimum Age: Typically 21, with potential surcharges for drivers under 25.
+• Minimum Age: Typically 21, that could have surcharges for drivers under 25.

 Other Rental Vehicles & Tips

-• Bicycle Rentals: Available in towns such as Asheville and Boone from local bike shops.
-No bicycle rental services straight from on the Scenic drive.
+• Bicycle Rentals: Available in towns like Asheville and Boone from local bike shops.
+No bicycle rental services straight from on the Park road.

-• Specialty Vehicle Options: No unique local transportation options like tuk-tuks or jeepneys.
+• Specialty Vehicle Options: No special local transportation options like tuk-tuks or jeepneys.
 The main vehicle type is a standard passenger car, SUV, or motorcycle.

 • Sea/River Arrivals: Not directly relevant for accessing the Parkway, as it is located far inland.